rodbf/fdm-failure-detector/README.md

 npm install
 ```

-Generate and configure your .env.
+Generate and configure your .env:

 ```
 npm run setup
 ```

-Run the program.
+Run the program:

 ```
 npm start